Northeastern University has over 70 research grants of $1 million or more, with approximately $104.8 million in annual research awards.

 The faculty’s expertise in areas such as sustainability, personal health informatics, cyber security, energy storage and conversion, global health and health-care processes, and urban public policy holds great potential for research partnerships in Charlotte.

 Faculty and researchers are extending their experience and resources to the local region by participating in the Local Leaders Global Impact Speaker Series and lending expertise to the Centralina Council of Governments Regional Planning CONNECT Grant.
 Northeastern’s research centers and institutions focus on interdisciplinary and translational research that meets societal needs in a variety of subject areas, and provide the technology that faculty and students need to pursue their scientific and scholarly endeavors.
-Visit the Northeastern University’s Research Centers and Institutes page for a full listing of centers.
-For more information about research possibilities in North Carolina, please contact Dr. Cheryl Richards, CEO and Regional Dean, at email@example.com.
+Visit Northeastern University’s Research Centers and Institutes page for a full listing of centers.
+For more information about research possibilities in North Carolina, please email us.

 More than 7,500 Northeastern students are working with co-op employers in the U.S. and around the world every year.
 Our students have taken advantage of cooperative education opportunities with the following Charlotte-based employers and initiatives:

 Positions are also currently posted with Wells Fargo, Queen Associates, AvidXchange, Bechtler Museum and more.

 The majority of co-op opportunities are full-time, paid positions for six months (co-op cycles run January through June or July through December).
 Some opportunities exist for part-time undergraduate positions and unpaid internships.
 Undergraduate students may begin their co-op experience as early as the second semester of their sophomore year, and most participate in up to three co-op experiences while studying at Northeastern.
 Graduate co-op positions are typically part-time and may be paid or unpaid.